Quick start guide for Yoast SEO for Shopify

 Keyphrase density

-You write your product pages to convince customers to buy your products.
-But search engines need to understand what the product is as well.
-So, the keyphrase density assessment checks whether the (content) words from the keyphrase are used in the text and whether they are used often enough (but not too often).
+You write your product pages to convince customers to buy your products, but search engines also need to understand the product.
+So, the keyphrase density assessment checks whether the (content) words from the keyphrase are used in the text and whether they are used often enough.
 For the app to recognize the keyphrase, you should use all the keyphrase content words in one sentence.

 The keyphrase length

 To increase your chances of ranking, we recommend optimizing your content for a long keyphrase.
-This assessment checks whether the keyphrase’s (content) words are within the recommended limit (between 4-6 words).
+This assessment checks whether the keyphrase’s (content) words are within the recommended limit, between 4 to 6 words.

 Keyphrase in meta description